roytang/blog/content/quotes/sig.md

 ---

-There&#x27;s gotta be something that would be worthwhile for me to give to you
+There's gotta be something that would be worthwhile for me to give to you

 We need a connection but you seem to push me far away from you